 The term PIE, in this instance stands, for Protect, Improve, and Expand.

 The Protect portion is concerned with keywords that you already rank for and want to keep locked in their position.
-Quick examples of these would include brand names and keywords that are closely related to your product or service.
+Quick examples of these would include brand names and keywords closely related to your product or service.
 They are generally late-stage so conversions with these keywords are highly valued.

 The Improve portion deals with opportunity keywords where you rank in the second to tenth Google search result pages.
 These are great “low hanging fruit” keywords that you can increase in authority with tweaks to the pages.

-Finally, Expand is for the opportunity terms that do great in PPC but have no visibility in organic.
+Expand is for the opportunity terms that do great in PPC but have no visibility in organic.
 These are keywords that do not rank in the top ten pages on Google.
-They also include new campaign keywords that you want add to your arsenal.
+They also include new campaign keywords that you want to add to your arsenal.

-Bucketing them in this way, you can prioritize your time based on gaps that you find from this analysis.
+By bucketing them in this way, you can prioritize your time based on gaps that you find from this analysis.
 From there, you can begin your keyword ideation.

 First, we have the search box itself.
 This gives you clues to keywords intimately related to your search that people are looking for.
-They are also time sensitive as Google only fills them in based on recent trends and search volumes.
+They are also time-sensitive as Google only fills them in based on recent trends and search volumes.

-The “Searches Related to…” Section further expands upon these keywords.
+The “Searches related to…” section further expands upon these keywords.
 Clicking on them can give you even more related keywords allowing you to build a keyword matrix that we will discuss further down.

 Wikipedia has a trove of information on topics.
 Its moderators do a great job of keeping the posts up to date with new content and relevant links.
 The table of contents on the side gives great information on categories that have been written about with close keyword relevance to the subject matter.

 Clicking through these can give you additional topics to add to your keyword tracking.